LyazS/LoadTFLite2TF/README.md

-# LoadTFLite2TF
+# Convert tflite to pb
-Load TFLite by using native TF operators
+1. Load TFLite by using native TF operators
+2. create .pb file

 # How to use
 ## Convert tflite to json